indexmod/indexmod-old/yerevan-fashion-week.md

 othername: AYFW
 venue: DoubleTree by Hilton Yerevan City Centre
 founder: Arman Antonyan (President)
-origin: a national fashion event in Armenia, expo and fashion festival, also held a national awards for the contribution of the development of fashion events.
+origin: a national
+profession: fashion event in Armenia, expo and fashion festival, also held a national awards for the contribution of the development of fashion events.
 Based in Yerevan, founded in 2000 by Arman Antonyan
-profession: writer based in Europe
 photo: Model Seda Serobyan at the Government of the Republic of Armenia during AYFW catwalks in 2017
 photographer: AYFW
 source: Facebook